Arttuv/arttuv-website/src/markdown-pages/writings/information-overload/pdf-as-a-read-it-later-service.md

 iPad OS (iOS)
 [Take a screenshot or screen recording on iPhone - Apple Support](https://support.apple.com/guide/iphone/take-a-screenshot-or-screen-recording-iphc872c0115/ios)

-If for some reason the screenshot way of doing this fails, you still have the option to print to PDF, which generates a more boring result.

 I noticed that there seems to be a limit for a full-page screenshot on iPad OS.
-Mac OS Safari has been more reliable on getting very long texts as PDF, but I guess I’ll see in time if this is going to be a deal-breaker.
+Sharing as a "Web Archive" seems to be working better.
+Print to PDF is another option, but I don't like the paged end result, that you can't control.

 ## Reading as it’s meant to